Greek Americans: Early history

 About 500 Greeks from Smyrna, Crete, and Mani settled in New Smyrna Beach, Florida in 1768.
 The colony was unsuccessful, and the settlers moved to St. Augustine in 1776.
 In November 1777, a Greek chapel was established in St. Augustine, where Greeks could pray with their own rites.
-Almost 200 years later, the chapel was designated the St Photios Greek Orthodox National Shrine by the Greek Orthodox Church, and it exists today as a remnant of their presence, having been built atop the site of the Avero House, itself believed to be the first site of Greek Orthodox worship in the United States.
+Almost 200 years later, the chapel was designated the St. Photios Greek Orthodox National Shrine by the Greek Orthodox Church, and it exists today as a remnant of their presence, having been built atop the site of the Avero House, itself believed to be the first site of Greek Orthodox worship in the United States.

 The first noted Greek American scholar was John Paradise.
 He was persuaded to immigrate to America by Benjamin Franklin and Thomas Jefferson, whom he met in Europe.
 Paradise married into the notable Ludwell family, one of the most prominent colonial families in Virginia.

 Evstratii Delarov, a native of the Peloponnese, was the first documented Greek explorer and merchant to arrive in Alaska.
 From 1783 to 1791, he was in charge of all Russian trading operations in the Aleutian Islands and in Alaska.
 He is today considered to have been the first de facto Governor of Alaska.

 Early records show Michel Dragon (Michalis Dracos) and Andrea Dimitry (Andrea Drussakis Demetrios) settled in New Orleans around 1799.
 Michel Dragon was a lieutenant in the American Revolution and Andrea Dimitry participated in the War of 1812.
 Andrea married Michel Dragon's daughter, Marianne Celeste Dragon, and established a small community in New Orleans.
 The marriage between them in 1799 was the first known marriage between Greeks in America.
 His son was United States ambassador to Costa Rica & Nicaragua Alexander Dimitry.
 Another Greek refugee named George Marshall also came to the United States around this period.
 He was born in Rhodes in 1782.
 Marshall joined the United States Navy in 1809 and he wrote Marshall's Practical Marine Gunnery.
 Marshall had a successful naval career and became master gunner.
 His son George J Marshall also served in the navy.
 His son-in-law was George Sirian.
-Due to problems with the straight of Gibraltar, America was desperate for trade with Europe.
+Due to problems with the strait of Gibraltar, America was desperate for trade with Europe.
 Pirates ransomed Americans which led to two Barbary wars.
 America eventually formed the Mediterranean Squadron.